insin/inputmask-core/README.md

 change sets the cursor position (i.e. `start` and `end` are the same).

-If the mask's pattern begins or ends with static characters, this method will prevent the cursor being placed prior to the first editable character or beyond the last editable character.
+If the mask's pattern begins or ends with static characters, this method will prevent the cursor being placed prior to a leading static character or beyond a tailing static character.
 Only use this method to set `selection` if this is the behaviour you want.

 Returns `true` if the selection needed to be adjusted as described above,